ethanp/programming/Notes/JavaFX Notes.md

 [ocd]: http://docs.oracle.com/javase/8/javafx/interoperability-tutorial/concurrency.htm

-1. Look at `javafx.concurrent` as opposed to the standard Java `Runnable`
+1. Try to use `javafx.concurrent` as opposed to the standard Java `Runnable`
-2. Keep the interface responsive by backgrounding time-consuming tasks
+2. Keep the interface responsive by *backgrounding* time-consuming tasks
-3. The JavaFX scene graph is *not thread-safe* and hence can only be accessed & modified from the UI thread called "JavaFX Application thread"
-    * You must keep this thread un-clogged from long tasks
+3. The JavaFX Scene Graph is *not thread-safe* and hence can only be accessed & modified from the *UI thread* called "JavaFX Application thread".
+You must keep this thread un-clogged from long tasks
-4. `interface Worker` --- provides APIs for background worker to communicate with the UI
+4. `interface Worker` --- provides APIs for background Worker threads to communicate with the UI
     1. `class Task` --- fully *observable*, for doing work on a background thread
-    2. `class Service` --- *executes* `Task`s
+    2. `class Service` --- *executes* `Task`s (see below for more)

+### Task

-5. A `WorkerStateEvent` fires when a `Worker` changes state, both `Task` and `Service` can listen for these.
-    1. See the **worker states** listed in the **table** (likely somewhere below here)
+5. A `WorkerStateEvent` fires when a `Worker` changes **state**, both `Task` and `Service` can listen for these.
+The *worker states* are listed in the table below
 6. `Worker` progress can be obtained via `totalWork`, `workDone`, and `progress`
-7. Here's what it looks like
+7. Here's what a `Task` might look like

         Task<Integer> task = new Task<Integer>() {
             @Override protected Integer call() throws Exception {